globaldothealth/isaric/docs/guide.rst

 admission, or a time-period leading up to the day of hospital admission
 - use the ``start_date`` variable in this case.

+**initial_illness**: Specifically for subjects who were not admitted to hospital.
+Records symptoms from the first 14 days of the initial illness episode, which would normally be assigned to `admission` for subjects admitted to a study site.

 **study**: Data collected during a single hospital visit.
 Can refer to a single event within the visit period, or something present throughout the time spent in hospital.